ajgwords/project-template/README.md

   * Uses conda under the hood but with simpler syntax
   * Fast dependency resolution
   * Works well with complex C dependencies common in geospatial libraries
+  * Works with Jupyter and VS Code as well as others (just choose the correct kernel)

 ## uv

-uv is an extremely fast Python package and project manager, written in Rust.designed to be a single tool to replace pip, pip-tools, pipx, poetry, pyenv, twine, virtualenv, and more.
+uv is an extremely fast Python package and project manager, written in Rust, designed to be a single tool to replace pip, pip-tools, pipx, poetry, pyenv, twine, virtualenv, and more.
 It provides comprehensive project management, with a universal lockfile, installs and manages Python versions and runs and installs tools published as Python packages on PyPI.

 * Install uv if you don't have it already